A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 “We will try, regardless.
 Should we fail, I will kill a thousand of your mortal creations each day.
-I will keep doing so till you find it in your heart to return to me.
+I will keep killing till you find it in your heart to return to me.
 To accept me for what I now am.”

 “Should you do so, I will create a thousand and five hundred each day to replace those stolen by you.”
 Izanagi braved a direct glance at his wife, his first since entering the hut.
 What he saw chilled his chest but also steeled his resolve to leave.
 “I will create new gods too.
 By myself.
-They will rule over the lands we raised from the sea.
+They will rule the lands we raised from the sea.
 It will be a glorious kingdom.
 One as splendid as the rising sun.
 That, I promise you.”

 He moved.
 The rotten one immediately raised a bony arm but Izanami stopped her, muttering something in the language of the dead.
 As Izanagi exited the hut into the underworld night, the mutterings intensified into a frantic chittering, the cacophony of a thousand insects ravaging the carcasses of the dead.
 Soon, Izanagi knew, he will have to run.
 He will have to do all that he could to flee from this deadly nightmare.

 He did not know the answer to that.
 Yet, within him, he already knew the dreaded truth.

 Izanagi braced himself.

 - In Shintoism, Izanagi (伊邪那岐) and Izanami (伊邪那美) are not the oldest gods.
 However, they were the ones who rose the islands of Japan from the sea and created a large number of Shinto gods.

-- According to Shinto legends, Izanami died giving birth to Hi-no-Kagu-Tsuchi (火の迦具土), because the latter emerged as a ball of fire.
+- According to Shinto mythology, Izanami died giving birth to Hi-no-Kagu-Tsuchi (火の迦具土), because the latter emerged as a ball of fire.
 Izanagi later journeyed to the land of the dead to retrieve his consort but was horrified after seeing her decomposed state.

 - After fleeing Yomi-no-Kuni (黄泉の国), Izanagi performed elaborate rituals to cleanse himself.
-While washing his eyes and nose, he birthed Amaterasu (天照), Tsukuyomi (月詠) and Susanoo (素戔嗚).
-Amaterasu and Susanoo would eventually become the most important deities in the Shinto pantheon.
+While washing his eyes and nose, he birthed Amaterasu (天照), Tsukuyomi (月詠), and Susanoo (素戔嗚).
+Amaterasu and Susanoo would later become the most important deities in the Shinto pantheon.